SeggyFault/SeggyFault/README.md

-# Hi there, I'm Alex 👋
+# Hi there, I'm Sasha 👋
 💻 Fullstack Developer | Passionate about Web Accessibility & UX
 👀 Looking for junior frontend or fullstack roles | Open to collaborations